Getting error code 229 on your Lennox® furnace?

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

-Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and changes into low-fire mode about 30 seconds afterward.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also trigger the error, so your Peachtree Service Experts technician will look at other parts of your furnace first.
+A blocked vent or a draft can also trigger the error, so your Peachtree Service Experts technician will check other parts of your furnace first.

-When you need to have your furnace repaired, contact the Experts at Peachtree Service Experts to figure out the fault code and take care of the situation.
+When you need to have your furnace fixed, turn to the Experts at Peachtree Service Experts to figure out the fault code and take care of the situation.

 Call us at 678-235-9699 or schedule an appointment online today.